CamiloGTR/awesome-software-for-students/README.md

 ## Security
 * [Malwarebytes](https://www.malwarebytes.com/) - Find and remove malware from your computer.
 Although, you can pay for the PRO edition, the free version should be enough.
-* [Windows Defender](https://www.microsoft.com/en-us/windows/comprehensive-security) - On Windows 10, you already hace this tool which is able to replace most of of previous popular antivirus softwares as far as you take care of yuour behavious online.
+* [Windows Defender](https://www.microsoft.com/en-us/windows/comprehensive-security) - On Windows 10, you already hace this tool which is able to replace most of of previous popular antivirus softwares as far as you take care of your behavious online.

 ## Remote Control
 * [Teamviewer] - A proprietary cross-platform software for remote control, desktop sharing, online meetings, web conferencing and file transfer between computers.